 Leadership and Memberships

 A DePaul graduate, Jay continues to be a part of the university through Alumni Sharing Knowledge (ASK), acting as a mentor within the DePaul University and College of Law communities, and teaching and speaking in the law school’s Preparing to Practice (P2P) program.
+He currently sits on the DePaul Law Alumni Engagement Board.

 Other memberships include the Chicago Bar Association (Solo/Small Firm Practitioners Committee, Vice Chair); the Illinois State Bar Association; and the Illinois Trial Lawyers Association.